Safety & Security

 - Guests will not attempt to re-enter the venue without a ticket or appropriate credential.

 - Guests will wear a shirt, shoes and lower garments at all times.

 Your ticket is a revocable license exclusively valid for the event listed on the ticket and is subject to the full terms and conditions found here and terms located on ticket backs.
 Theater management reserves the right to revoke this license without refund for non-compliance with any Pittsburgh Cultural Trust terms and policies.
 Theater staff may intervene where necessary to ensure that the above expectations are met, and guests are encouraged to report any inappropriate behavior to the nearest usher, security guard, or staff member.
 Guests who choose not to adhere to these provisions may be subject to ejection without refund and, to the extent their conduct constitutes a violation of law, may be subject to arrest and prosecution.

-These policies are in effect starting October 1, 2016 at the Benedum Center for the Performing Arts, Byham Theater, Cabaret at Theater Square, August Wilson Center for African American Culture, Wood Street Gallery, SPACE, 707 Gallery, 709 Gallery, 943 Gallery, 937 Gallery, and the Lantern Building.
+These policies are in effect at the Benedum Center for the Performing Arts, Byham Theater, Greer Cabaret Theater, August Wilson Center for African American Culture, Wood Street Gallery, SPACE, 707 Gallery, and the 937 Gallery.